PDModdingCommunity/PD-Loader/source-code/data/amd-tools/README.txt

 =====================================

-The Novidia plugin and its included shader patch data will allow Project DIVA
-Arcade: Future Tone to work on AMD GPUs.
+The Novidia plugin and its included shader patch data will allow Project DIVA Arcade Future Tone to work on AMD GPUs.

 Usage Instructions:
   Simply copy the plugins folder to your game directory.